-Dry climates are characterised by very low rainfall that is not adequate for the growth of plants.
-These climates cover a very large area of the planet extending over large latitudes from 15 - 60 north and south of the equator.
-At low latitudes, from 15 - 30, they occur in the area of subtropical high where subsidence and inversion of temperature do not produce rainfall.
-On the western margin of the continents, adjoining the cold current, particularly over the west coast of South America, they extend more equatorwards and occur on the coast land.
-In middle latitudes, from 35 - 60 north and south of equator, they are confined to the interior of continents where maritime-humid winds do not reach and to areas often surrounded by mountains.
+Dry climates are characterized by very low rainfall that is not adequate for the growth of plants.

+These climates cover a very large area of the planet extending over large latitudes from 15° - 60° north and south of the equator.

+At low latitudes, from 15° - 30° , they occur in the area of subtropical high where subsidence and inversion of temperature do not produce rainfall.

+On the western margin of the continents, adjoining the cold current, particularly over the west coast of South\ America, they extend more equator wards and occur on the coast land.
+In middle latitudes, from 35° - 60° north and south of equator, they are confined to the interior of continents where maritime-humid winds do not reach and to areas often surrounded by mountains.

 Dry climates are divided into steppe or semi-arid climate (BS) and desert climate (BW).

-They are further subdivided as subtropical steppe (BSh) and subtropical desert (BWh) at latitudes from 15 - 35 and mid-latitude steppe (BSk) and mid-latitude desert (BWk) at latitudes between 35 - 60.
+They are further subdivided as subtropical steppe (BSh) and subtropical desert (BWh) at latitudes from 15° - 35° and mid-latitude steppe (BSk) and mid-latitude desert (BWk) at latitudes between 35° - 60°.

-Subtropical Steppe (BSh) and Subtropical Desert (BWh) Climates
+Subtropical Steppe (BSh) and Subtropical Desert (BWh) Climates Subtropical steppe subtropical desert (BWh) have common temperature characteristics.

-Subtropical steppe (BSh) and subtropical desert (BWh) have common precipitation and temperature characteristics.
+(BSh) and precipitation and

 Located in the transition zone between humid and dry climates, subtropical steppe receives slightly more rainfall than the desert, adequate enough for the growth of sparse grasslands.

 The rainfall in both the climates is highly variable.

 The variability in the rainfall affects the life in the steppe much more than in the desert, more often causing famine.

 Rain occurs in short intense thundershowers in deserts and is ineffective in building soil moisture.

 Fog is common in coastal deserts bordering cold currents.

 Maximum temperature in the summer is very high.

-The highest shade temperature of 58 C was recorded at Al Aziziyah, Libya on 13 September 1922.
+The highest shade temperature of 58° C was recorded at Al Aziziyah, Libya on

+13 September 1922.
 The annual and diurnal ranges of temperature are also high.